openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 It is important to note that anyone who possesses a valid Pre-Authorized Code, without further security measures, would be able to receive a VC from the Credential Issuer.
 Implementers MUST implement mitigations most suitable to the use case.

 One such mechanism defined in this specification is the usage of Transaction Codes.
 The Credential Issuer indicates the usage of Transaction Codes in the Credential Offer and sends the Transaction Code to the End-User via a second channel different than the issuance flow.
-After the End-User provides the Transaction Code, the Wallet sends the Transaction Code within the Token Request and the Authorization Server verifies the Transaction Code.
+After the End-User provides the Transaction Code, the Wallet sends the Transaction Code within the Token Request, and the Authorization Server verifies the Transaction Code.

 For more details and concrete mitigations, see (#security_considerations_pre-authz-code).